capacitor-community/native-audio/README.md

 /**
  * Platform: Android/iOS
  * This method will load short duration audio file into memory.
- * @param assetPath - relative path of the file or absolute url (http://)
+ * @param assetPath - relative path of the file in app bundle or res/raw
  *        assetId - unique identifier of the file
  * @returns void
  */